Empress Tarot Card Meanings

-This section focuses in on a few select symbols that can help us further define the Empress Tarot card meanings.
+This section focuses on a few select symbols that can help us further define the Empress Tarot card meanings.

-The Empress abides by one motto: "From love I do come, from love I do go" and her shield is a testiment to this creed.
+Shield: The Empress abides by one motto: “From love I do come, from love I do go” and her shield is a testament to this creed.
 The Empress knows (as we all should) that when we enter all situations with the shield of love, we are always protected.
 When we envelope ourselves with a force-field of love, there is no need for fear.
-The shield is a paradox - we think of protection - yet the emblem of love (Venus, a heart) is pictured on the shield.
+The shield is a paradox – we think of protection – yet the emblem of love (Venus, a heart) is pictured on the shield.
 The paradox is that where there is love there is instant protection, yet to love also requires our vulnerability.

-Water is a universal sign of motion, emotion, abudance, and also gives the reader a concept of abundance as it is usually depicted on the card in the form of a waterfall.
+Waterfall: Water is a universal sign of motion, emotion, abundance, and also gives the reader a concept of abundance as it is usually depicted on the card in the form of a waterfall.
 This symbol expresses the ability of the Empress to open up her intuitive resources and allow abundance to flow through her freely.
-Consider the exhilerating rush of a waterfall - expansive and powerful - even a little frightening as it crashes against the rocks.
-The waterfall is a reminder that with tranquility also comes extreme force - we must be mindful of our capacity to love and create - as well as our ability to hate and destroy.
+Consider the exhilarating rush of a waterfall – expansive and powerful – even a little frightening as it crashes against the rocks.
+The waterfall is a reminder that with tranquility also comes extreme force – we must be mindful of our capacity to love and create – as well as our ability to hate and destroy.

-Wheat is a universal sign for nourishment.
+Wheat: Wheat is a universal sign of nourishment.
 With it comes the association of harvest.
 This symbol is a profound expression of the Empress in her nurturing glory.
-She assures that all the elements are in place so that growth occurs, and bounty is harvested.
+She assures that all the elements are in place so that growth occurs, and a bounty is harvested.
 She also reminds us that the seeds we sow are in direct relation to the harvest we shall reap.
-The wheat is also a symbol of a process - a time to sow, a time to grow and a time to pick the fruits of our labor.
+The wheat is also a symbol of a process – a time to sow, a time to grow and a time to pick the fruits of our labor.
 The Empress is keenly aware of time and the part it plays in manifesting our desires.
-Let the wheat be a symbol to us that our desires are not usually on "microwave time" (press a button & it's done).
-In short, it takes time to see the process of our desire unfold into our reality.
+Let the wheat be a symbol to us that our desires are not usually on “microwave time” (press a button & it’s done).
+In short, it takes time to see the process of our desire to unfold into our reality.

 When contemplating the Empress Tarot card meanings, ask yourself the following questions: